Shfaisal19977/small-task/README.md

 (If using `php artisan serve`, use `http://localhost:8000/api/documentation`)

 The documentation provides:
-- Modern dark mode UI
+- Modern dark mode UI with enhanced color scheme
 - Interactive API testing interface
-- Complete endpoint documentation with examples
+- Complete endpoint documentation with detailed examples
-- Request/response schemas
+- Request/response schemas with validation rules
-- Try-it-out functionality
+- Try-it-out functionality with pre-filled examples
 - Code samples in multiple languages
+- Enhanced visual design with better contrast and readability

 To regenerate the documentation after making changes: